 4) Snake Plant

-This plant, often known as mother-in-tongue law, is one of the most effective at filtering formaldehyde.
+This plant, also known as the mother-in-law plant, is one of the most effective at filtering formaldehyde.
 It also aids in the removal of nitrogen dioxide.
 It takes in carbon dioxide and releases oxygen even at night.
 This is an excellent bedroom plant.
 It only needs a little sunlight and water to thrive, and it’s not tough to keep up with.
+Hence it comes in our list of 10 Plants To Combat Indoor Air Pollution.

 5) Peace Lily